env0/terraform-provider-env0/docs/resources/environment.md

 - `template_id` (String) the template id the environment is to be created from.
 Important note: the template must first be assigned to the same project as the environment (project_id).
 Use 'env0_template_project_assignment' to assign the template to the project.
 In addition, be sure to leverage 'depends_on' if applicable.
 Important note: After the environment is created, this field cannot be modified.
 - `terragrunt_working_directory` (String) The working directory path to be used by a Terragrunt template.
 If left empty '/' is used.
+Note: modifying this field destroys the current environment and creates a new one
 - `ttl` (String) the date the environment should be destroyed at (iso format). omitting this attribute will result in infinite ttl.
 - `vcs_commands_alias` (String) set an alias for this environment in favor of running VCS commands using PR comments against it.
 Additional details: https://docs.env0.com/docs/plan-and-apply-from-pr-comments
 - `without_template_settings` (Block List, Max: 1) settings for creating an environment without a template.
 Is not imported when running the import command (see [below for nested schema](#nestedblock--without_template_settings))